 Don’t leave personal information out in the open at home while you’re vacationing.
-The best thing you can do is stash checkbooks and other financially sensitive documents in a secure, fireproof safe.
-You should also consider protecting your valuables in a safety deposit box at our credit union in Harlingen if you feel that a safe at home isn’t enough.
+The best thing you can do is stash checkbooks and other financially sensitive documents in a secure, fireproof safe or a safety deposit box at our credit union in Harlingen.

 A more recent form of identity theft has been committed with radio-frequency-identification (RFID) scanners and stickers.
-A scammer can walk through a crowded area like an airport and wirelessly pick up hundreds of people’s financial and personal information with these RFID scanners.
-Many debit cards, credit cards, passports, and even laptops use RFID chips.
+With these RFID scanners, a scammer can walk through a crowded area like an airport and wirelessly pick up hundreds of people’s information from debit cards, passports, and laptops!